zhehaowang/zhehao.me/book-notes/performance-engineering/readme.md

 Fitting to a model.
 Overfitting.

+### Storage allocation

+Stack: array and pointer.
+Can overflow.
+Pointer +- when allocating or freeing.
+Very fast. `theta(1)` time.
+Limitation: you can only free the last thing you allocated.

+##### Heap

+For a language without garbage collector, programmer has to manually manage memory (leaks, dangling pointers, double freeing (UB).
+Address sanitizer (compiler instrumentation) and valgrind (virtual machine with JIT, tends to catch fewer bugs) can help).

+##### Fixed size allocation

+* Freelist.
+Every piece has the same size, unused storage has a pointer to the next unused block.
+(Alternatively, use a bit to tell if a piece is used).
+* To alloc, grap the head of the list, modify the list head to next.
+To free, point the block's next to list head, then set list head to point to the block. `theta(1)` time alloc and free.
+Good temporal locality: last thing you freed is the first thing you allocate.
+Poor spatial locality: **external fragmentation** (blocks of used memory are all over the place, consequently TLB (page table cache) and disk thrashing can be problematic).

+Mitigating external fragmentation:
+* Keep a free list per disk page, allocate from the freelist of the fullest page.
+VRAM can swap out a completely empty page.
+Based on the observation that two pages filled 90-10 (skewed) is better than two pages filled 50-50 (even) (higher likelihood two random accesses will hit the same page).

+##### Variable size heap allocation

+**Internal fragmentation**: wasted space within a block.

+One variant of a memory allocator:

+Binned freelist, combats internal fragmentation.
+Bin `k` holds a freelist of memory blocks of size `2^k`.

+When alloc size `m`, check the freelist of `roundup(lg_2(m))`, if nonempty, return the head and move the new head.
+Otherwise go to the next bigger freelist, allocate from its head, break the allocated bigger chunk and attach the now smaller free ones to the earlier freelists.

+`sbrk`, `mmap`: ask the OS for more memory so your storage allocator, e.g. the scheme above, can use it.

+Why not never free?
+Given we have 64b virtual memory address space.
+External fragmentation, low TLB hit rate and disk thrashing is going to be bad.

+Suppose the maximum amount of heap memory used by a program is `M` and the heap is managed by a binned freelist, then the upper bound of virtual memory consumed is `O(M lg_2(M))`.

+Binned freelist is `theta(1)` competitive with the optimal allocator (who knows all the requests in the future) (assuming no coalescing). (the constant factor is 6)

+**Coalescing**: splicing together adjacent small free blocks into a larger block.
+No theoretical bounds known.

+##### Garbage collectors

+Three types of memory objects: roots (globals, stack objects, etc), live, dead

+In general in order for garbage collector to work, you need to have garbage collector identifying pointers.
+This requires strong typing, C's weak typing on ptrs/ints won't do.
+Also need to prohibit doing pointer arithmetic.
+Hence C can't have a general purpose garbage collector that works well.

+* Reference counting.
+A cycle (or those referenced by something in a cycle) is never collected.
+Efficient and simple to implement.
+* Mark and sweep.
+A Graph (V, E) of all objects and directed edges representing one referencing another.
+Mark: BFS from roots, mark all reachable from roots.
+Sweep: scan over memory to free all unmarked objects.
+Scanning over can be expensive and this doesn't deal with fragmentation.
+* Stop and copy.
+Instead of BFS and marking, copy the object over as we do BFS.
+After BFS, free all the source.
+This addresses fragmentation.
+This invalidates pointers, to address this we can instead keep a pointer in the source to the copied destination when removing from the source, and adjust the pointers after copying.
+This is linear to the number of objects, pointers and space you are copying over.

+Topics in dynamic memory allocation include buddy system, variants of mark-and-sweep, generational garbage collection (scanning over younger objects first, since often objects are short lived), real-time garbage collection (correctness issues when garbage collectors don't stop the world and run in background), multithreaded garbage collection,

 `__restrict` keyword can give the compiler more freedom to do optimizations, knowing this is the only pointer pointing to the data.